Down Under leaders minimize China spilt, urge virus probe - WTMJ

 The two leaders also indicated an Australian-born mass murderer would remain imprisoned in New Zealand.

-Australian Prime Minister Scott Morrison met with his New Zealand counterpart Jacinda Ardern in the tourist resort of Queenstown.
-Morrison was the first major world leader to visit New Zealand since both countries closed their borders last year to contain the virus.
+Australian Prime Minister Scott Morrison met with his New Zealand counterpart, Jacinda Ardern, in the tourist resort of Queenstown.
+Morrison was the first major world leader to visit New Zealand since both countries closed their borders last year to keep out the virus.

 Australia has taken a hard stance against China in recent years and the relationship between the nations has deteriorated.
 New Zealand has opted for a more diplomatic approach at times, which some say is too soft.